 soil temperature and moisture- temperature information from underground at four different depths as well as the moisture content of the soil at those depths

-daily high temperature => freezing- this table shows the number of days in over the years each winter month in which the daily high reached or surpassed freezing, the temperature when snow would melt
+daily high temperature => freezing- this table shows the number of days over the years in each winter month where the daily high reached or surpassed freezing, the temperature when snow would melt

 Records: this area will have info on the number of records, such as most snow on a given date, highest temperature and so on